 This technique involves a simple process.
-After you paint your base coat, you use various sides of a sea sponge to add the imprints to the wall.
+After you paint your base coat, you apply glaze or paint to a sea sponge and then usiing various sides of it, you add the imprints to the wall.

 Our BASIC KIT is now on sale for only $39.99 for a limited time.
 With our Basic faux painting kit, you can learn how to faux paint 10 Techniques like Old World Parchment, Color Washing, Faux Brick, Stone, Ragging and Sponging in multiple colors fast and easy right at home!

 With our system, you just load the Multi Color Faux Palette and carry it up with your sponge and that’s it.
 You can sponge paint an entire room in the same amount of time that other methods take to faux paint just one wall.
-With this patented (7472450) system, you can sponge paint up to 50 square feet without having to reload.
+With this system, you can sponge paint up to 50 square feet without having to reload.
 Plus you can faux paint up to 6 different colors at the same time!